-Amazon Echo Dot, Tap, Look, Show: Which Alexa is right for you? | ZDNet
+Which Amazon Echo to buy?
+How to pick the best Alexa device for your needs | ZDNet

 Speaking of a lot more to it than Amazon is currently showing, there's the Echo Show.
 The Echo Show is an Echo with a screen and a camera.
 Remember all the hype about video chat back in the 1990s?
 That's the Echo Show.
 Except, I think, maybe more.

 First, let's talk price, because that tells us a little about how Amazon wants this thing to sell.
-The Echo Show is $229.99.
-It will be available at the end of June.
-But -- and here's the part that's informative -- if you buy two Echo Shows, Amazon will take $100 off.
-Essentially, they're pricing the Echo Show, when purchased in pairs, at the same price as the original Echo, but you also get a screen and a camera.
+The Echo Show lists at $229.99 but is regularly available at $159.

 So what is the Echo Show?
 It's an Echo that is aimed at video chat.
 At least that's its starting application.
 Let's deconstruct that for a moment.
 We've all used FaceTime or some similar video chat capability on our phones.
 The Echo Show does the same thing, except it has to be plugged in and must sit in one spot.

-Note: Editor's Note: This article was originally published in May 2017.
-It's been republished in June 2018 with all the new Alexa options Amazon introduced in the past year.